Required Application Materials

 First-year applicants are required to submit the following:

-- Official high school transcript, and official transcripts from any colleges and universities attended, whether the student completed the course(s) or not
+- Official transcripts of all college work.
+Official transcripts must be submitted for all colleges or universities attended whether the student completed the term(s) or not

 Letters of recommendation may be sent separately or included with other materials.
 The Admissions Committee will not make a final decision on your application until all application materials are received.